Norfolk, Virginia: Media

 Norfolk's daily newspaper is The Virginian-Pilot.
 Its alternative papers include the (now defunct) Port Folio Weekly, the New Journal and Guide, and the online AltDaily.com.
 Inside Business serves the regional business community with local business news.

 Norfolk Post was published 13 January 1921 to 1 February 1924.

 Local universities publish their own newspapers: Old Dominion University's Mace and Crown, Norfolk State University's The Spartan Echo, and Virginia Wesleyan College's Marlin Chronicles.

 Coastal Virginia Magazine is a bi-monthly regional magazine for Norfolk and the Hampton Roads area.

-Hampton Roads Times is an online magazine for Norfolk and the Hampton Roads area.

 Norfolk is served by a variety of radio stations on the AM and FM dials, with towers located around the Hampton Roads area.
 These cater to many different interests, including news, talk radio, and sports, as well as an eclectic mix of musical interests.

 Norfolk is served by several television stations.
 The Hampton Roads designated market area (DMA) is the 42nd largest in the U.S. with 712,790 homes (0.64% of the total U.S.).
 Major network television affiliates include: